-- June 29, 1994, for community public water systems and June 29, 1999, for non-community water systems.
+(d) Sanitary surveys.
+(1)(i) Public water systems which do not collect five or more routine samples/month must undergo an initial sanitary survey by June 29, 1994, for community public water systems and June 29, 1999, for non-community water systems.
 Thereafter, systems must undergo another sanitary survey every five years, except that non-community water systems using only protected and disinfected ground water, as defined by the State, must undergo subsequent sanitary surveys at least every ten years after the initial sanitary survey.
-The State must review the results of each sanitary survey to determine whether the existing monitoring frequency is adequate and what additional measures, if any, the system needs to undertake to improve drinking water - (ii) In conducting a sanitary survey of a system using ground water in a State having an EPA-approved well-head protection program under section 1428 of the Safe Drinking Water Act, information on sources of contamination within the delineated wellhead protection area that was collected in the course of developing and implementing the program should be considered instead of collecting new information, if the information was collected since the last time the system was subject to a sanitary survey. - (2) Sanitary surveys must be performed by the State or an agent approved by the State.
-The system is responsible for ensuring the survey takes place. - (3) Sanitary surveys conducted by the State under the provisions of §142.16(0)(2) of this chapter may be used to meet the sanitary survey requirements of this section. - (e) Fecal coliforms/Escherichia coli (E. coli) testing.
+The State must review the results of each sanitary survey to determine whether the existing monitoring frequency is adequate and what additional measures, if any, the system needs to undertake to improve drinking water quality.

+(ii) In conducting a sanitary survey of a system using ground water in a State having an EPA-approved wellhead protection program under section 1428 of the Safe Drinking Water Act, information on sources of contamination within the delineated wellhead protection area that was collected in the course of developing and implementing the program should be considered instead of collecting new information, if the information was collected since the last time the system was subject to a sanitary survey.

+(2) Sanitary surveys must be performed by the State or an agent approved by the State.
+The system is responsible for ensuring the survey takes place.

+(3) Sanitary surveys conducted by the State under the provisions of $\frac{142.16(0)(2)}{142}$ of this chapter may be used to meet the sanitary survey requirements of this section.

+(e) Fecal coliforms/Escherichia coli (E. coli) testing.
 (1) If any routine or repeat sample is total coliform-positive, the system must analyze that total coliform-positive culture medium to determine if fecal coliforms are present, except that the system may test for E. coli in lieu of fecal coliforms.
 If fecal coliforms or E. coli are present, the system must notify the State by the end of the day when the system is notified of the test result, unless the system is notified of the result after the State office is closed, in which case the system must notify the State before the end of the next business day.

-- (2) The State has the discretion to allow a public water system, on a case-by-case basis, to forgo fecal coliform or $E.\ coli$ testing on a total coliform-positive sample if that system assumes that the total coliform-positive or $E.\ coli$ -positive.
-Accordingly, the system must notify the State as specified in paragraph (e)(1) of this section and the provisions of §141.63(b) apply. - (f) Analytical methodology.
-(1) The standard sample volume required for total coliform analysis, regardless of analytical method used, is 100 ml. - (2) Public water systems need only determine the presence or absence of total coliforms; a determination of total coliform density is not required. - (3) Public water systems must conduct total coliform analyses in accordance with one of the analytical methods in the following table.
+(2) The State has the discretion to allow a public water system, on a caseby-case basis, to forgo fecal coliform or E. coli testing on a total coliform-positive sample if that system assumes that the total coliform-positive sample is fecal coliform-positive or E. coli-positive.
+Accordingly, the system must notify the State as specified in paragraph (e)(1) of this section and the provisions of § 141.63(b) apply.

+(f) Analytical methodology.
+(1) The standard sample volume required for total coliform analysis, regardless of analytical method used, is 100 ml.

+(2) Public water systems need only determine the presence or absence of total coliforms; a determination of total coliform density is not required.

+(3) Public water systems must conduct total coliform analyses in accordance with one of the analytical methods in the following table or one of the alternative methods listed in appendix A to subpart C of this part.